 From visiting mission control to seeing where space robots are built, the interactive tour lets online users explore the historic space facility from anywhere in the world.

-Have you ever wondered were the rovers we send to Mars are built, or where spacecraft that explore the cosmos return their data to Earth?
-In a typical year, over 30,000 people visit NASA’s Jet Propulsion Laboratory in-person; now, for the first time ever, you can see the Southern California facility from anywhere in the world on a virtual tour.
+Have you ever wondered where the rovers we send to Mars are built, or where spacecraft that explore the cosmos return their data to Earth?
+In a typical year, over 30,000 people visit NASA’s Jet Propulsion Laboratory in person; now, for the first time ever, you can see the Southern California facility from anywhere in the world on a virtual tour.

 In the von Kármán Auditorium and the lab’s Visitor Center Museum, you can learn about JPL’s early years, including its involvement in launching America’s first satellite, Explorer 1, which led to the formation of NASA.
 You’ll also find full-scale models of some of our most beloved spacecraft, including Voyager, Galileo, and the Mars Exploration Rovers Spirit and Opportunity in these rooms.